 For a more immediate response, you may visit the county or state office to obtain the document the same day.
 Please make sure you know what information you will need to present in order to obtain the document before visiting the county or state office.

-Only the verification administrator will have access to your personal information, which will be used solely to verify the eligibility of your dependents.
+Only the verification administrator, Alight, will have access to your personal information, which will be used solely to verify the eligibility of your dependents.
 All transmitted information will be treated as private and confidential, under penalty of law.
 Administrative, physical and technological safeguards have been put in place to ensure the confidentiality of your personal information.